kumapon/fluent-plugin-dynamodb/README.md

 ###retrieving data

-fluent-plugin-dynamo will add **time** attribute and any other attributes of record automatically.
+fluent-plugin-dynamo will add **time** as your range key automatically.
 For example if you read apache's access log via fluentd, structure of the table will have been like this.

 <table>